-First U.S. Patients Treated With CRISPR As Gene-Editing Human Trials Get Underway
+First U.S. Patients Treated With CRISPR As Human Gene-Editing Trials Get Underway

 The powerful gene-editing technique called CRISPR has been in the news a lot.
 And not all the news has been good: A Chinese scientist stunned the world last year when he announced he had used CRISPR to create genetically modified babies.

-But scientists have long hoped CRISPR — a technology that allows scientists to make very precise modification to DNA — could eventually help cure many diseases.
+But scientists have long hoped CRISPR — a technology that allows scientists to make very precise modifications to DNA — could eventually help cure many diseases.
 And now scientists are taking tangible first steps to make that dream a reality.

-For example, NPR has learned that a U.S. CRISPR study that had been approved for cancer in at the University of Pennsylvania in Philadelphia has finally started.
-A university spokesman Monday confirmed for the first time that two patients had been treated using CRISPR.
+For example, NPR has learned that a U.S. CRISPR study that had been approved for cancer at the University of Pennsylvania in Philadelphia has finally started.
+A university spokesman on Monday confirmed for the first time that two patients had been treated using CRISPR.

-One patient had multiple myeloma and one had sarcoma.
+One patient had multiple myeloma, and one had sarcoma.
 Both had relapsed after undergoing standard treatment.

-The revelation comes as several other human trials of CRISPR are starting or are set to start soon in the U.S., Canada and Europe to test CRISPR's efficacy in treating various diseases.
+The revelation comes as several other human trials of CRISPR are starting or are set to start in the U.S., Canada and Europe to test CRISPR's efficacy in treating various diseases.

 "2019 is the year when the training wheels come off and the world gets to see what CRISPR can really do for the world in the most positive sense," says Fyodor Urnov, a gene-editing scientist at the Altius Institute for Biomedical Sciences in Seattle and the University of California, Berkeley.